SilentWoof/Scripts/README.md

 ### PowerShell Scripts (`powershell_scripts/`)

-*Note: To run a powershell Script without fully disabling the protection use:*
+**Note:** *To run a powershell Script without fully disabling the protection use:*

 - *powershell -ExecutionPolicy ByPass -File /path/to/file.ps1*

-*IMPORTANT: Use with caution—bypassing security checks could expose your system to malicious code if you’re not 100% sure of the script's source.*
+**IMPORTANT:** *Use with caution—bypassing security checks could expose your system to malicious code if you’re not 100% sure of the script's function and it's source.*

 - **open_ms_edge_in_fullscreen.ps1**
   Launches Microsoft Edge in fullscreen (kiosk) mode.
 Ideal for kiosk setups or digital signage scenarios.